Chr15w1986/Portfolio-1/README.md

 ## Initial Idea Concept

-My initial idea for the project was to create an informative website about the sport of mountain bike trials.
-My target audience is anyone who is interested in the sport or the history, this can be anybody of any age, gender and interest level.
+My initial idea for the project was to create an informative and educational website about the sport of mountain bike trials.
+My target audience is anyone who is interested in the sport itself or seeking information on the rules around the sport.
+This can be any person of any age, gender and interest level.
 The site is safe for all age ranges from children to adults who want to learn about the trials riding.
 I chose to make the site quite dark to keep the information bright for contrast purposes.

 * The Features I wanted the project to have are: